bem-site/bem-forum/README.md

 2) To register within your own profile on github a token with rights to push into a repository where issues are hosted and paste this token into `owner_token` field

-3) To enable labels within opening/editing posts forms set `labelsRequired` field as `true`
+3) To enable labels within opening/editing posts forms set `setLabels` field as `true`